brysonmhughes73010/c00p3r-c0r3/README.md

+THIS IS NOT FINSIHED!!
+YET TO BE TESTED!!!

 MAKE BY GITHUB CO-PILOT AND A SKIDDY CODE STEALER
 (yes i just exposed myself but idrc)
 (have fun, USE RESPONSIBLY)